 What is progesterone?

 Progesterone is a hormone found in both men and women.
 In women, progesterone is made by the ovaries after ovulation.
-Progesterone plays an important role in preparing the uterus for receiving, implanting and supporting a fertilized egg during pregnancy.
+Progesterone plays an important role in preparing the uterus for receiving, implanting and supporting a fertilised egg during pregnancy.

 The four stages of the menstrual cycle are the follicular phase, ovulation, the luteal phase and menstruation.
 During the first stage of the menstrual cycle, the follicular stage, progesterone levels tend to be low.
 During ovulation, the egg is released into the fallopian tube.
 Following ovulation, progesterone levels increase for approximately five days and then decrease again.

 If you fall pregnant, progesterone will increase starting in the ninth week of pregnancy up until the 32nd week.
-However, if pregnancy does not occur and the egg is not fertilized, progesterone levels decline, triggering the start of the menstrual cycle.
+However, if pregnancy does not occur and the egg is not fertilised, progesterone levels decline, triggering the start of the menstrual cycle.

 After 3 months of pregnancy, the placenta will start to produce progesterone in order to maintain a healthy pregnancy.
 In women, progesterone levels vary according to the stages of the menstrual cycle and stages of pregnancy.